KCErb/lucky-hasura-docker/README.md

 **dotenv**: Oh and one more thing.
 I should probably take advantage of the dotenv idea.
 In the following you won't see it used, but I'd love for someone who knows more about this pattern to improve this repo by implementing it.
 So you can go ahead and get rid of the `.env` file provided by Lucky for now.

 The last change you'll need to make, now that the LHD and Lucky projects are together, is take a look in `config/server.cr` you should see a line that starts with `settings.secret_key_base =` (line 17).
+The string that follows is your development-mode secret key base and will be used to sign the JWTs that are passed to Hasura.
+It gets randomly generated on project creation, so I need you to paste this several places (until this project has automated tools for this kind of thing)
+* `Docker/docker-compose.dev.yml`
+* `script/test`
+* `.gitlab-ci.yml`

-The string that follows is your development mode secret key base and will be used to sign the JWTs you'll be passing to Hasura.
-It gets randomly generated on project creation, so I need you to paste this in your `Docker/docker-compose.dev.yml` so that Hasura knows the secret too and can verify your JWTs (if you don't want to share the secret, Hasura supports a public/private keypair option too, it's detailed in their docs).
-I've marked the spot where this string goes with `SECRET_KEY_BASE_HERE`.
+so that Hasura knows the secret too and can verify your JWTs (if you don't want to share the secret, Hasura supports a public/private keypair option too, it's detailed in their docs).
+I've marked the spot where this string goes with `DEV_SECRET_KEY_BASE`.

 ### Docker Intro